 Chiba Station (千葉駅)

-It’s the kind of place which is hard to map in your head because of the several buildings, stairs and entries it has.
+It’s the kind of place which is hard to map in your head because of the several buildings, stairs, and entries it has.
 It’s mixed with a commercial center of 7 floors and over 100 shops and restaurants.
 But that’s not all.
 All the way from Chiba station to Chiba-Chuo station, under the rails, there is a shopping gallery which holds even more shops, restaurants, massage salon, etc.

 The center of the city of Chiba sets the big station and it’s pretty dense.
 Despite this really lively, colored and noisy downtown, it will not take you a long time to walk to peaceful streets without anyone around.
 That’s where the sketch of Japan, all constructed around train stations, is put in the light.
-Everything you’ll need or want will be in five hundred meters around a station most of the time.
+Everything you’ll need or want will be five hundred meters around a station most of the time.
 This is practical because everyone cannot afford a car, and it keeps the residential districts away from most of the unpleasantness of modern activities.

 You can actually ride a train for one single station and arrive in what will appear to be a really small town, with one single restaurant and one convenient store in front of the station and that’s all.
 It’s kind of strange if you’re used to train rides of several hours to change your scenery.
 These constant quick changes in everyday life are the center of life you can live in Chiba.

 Inage is the perfect example of the cities that people just pass through on their way to Tokyo.
 It’s one residential district, quiet and peaceful.
 You could think there’s nothing to see but one more time you would be wrong.
 If you take the time to walk the small streets, you can find some pretty nice places.
 Nothing astonishing but still very pleasant.
 For example, at mid-way between the Nishi Chiba station and the Midoridai station, there is a small park where kids play after school.
-Right in front of this park, there is an outdoor café which serves all kind of food and drinks.
+Right in front of this park, there is an outdoor café that serves all kinds of food and drinks.
 It’s a really nice place where people are always boarding smiles.
 The atmosphere that comes with the sounds of the children’s laughter and the smell of the food is really nice.
 The more places you spend exploring on foot, the more moments you’ll find.

 The fact that it’s peaceful doesn’t mean that you’ll be stuck at night!
 Near from stations (the big ones), you can find western bars, Japanese bars (Izakaya), even Japanese live houses and all you need is to grab a drink and you’ll meet people.
 It’s a nice place to stay if you’re planning to stay for a long time.
 It quickly feels like home because of the everyday feelings you experience.
 The things you see, hear and smell here.